Local Row Constraints

 }

-Basically, the same logic for creating the trace and LogUp columns are equal to the previous section, so we omit them for brevity.
+The logic for creating the trace and LogUp columns is basically the same as in the previous section (except that one of the columns is now sorted), so we omit them for brevity.

 Second Try